Have Questions?

 (229) 985-4815

-Like other drug and alcohol treatment programs, Turning Point Hospital is committed to ongoing recovery for drug and alcohol addicts living in Moultrie, GA. and its surrounding areas.
+Like other drug and alcohol treatment programs, Turning Point Hospital is committed to ongoing recovery for drug and alcohol addicts living in Moultrie and its surrounding areas.
 As such, this alcohol and drug treatment program has been providing services like motivational interviewing, cognitive/behavior therapy, matrix model, group therapy, activity therapy, anger management and more.

 In Addition, Turning Point Hospital knows that it is important that its clients receive individual focus and services to ensure that they are successful.
 This is why it specializes in several programs such as domestic violence, transgender or (LGBT) clients, residential beds for client's children, clients referred from the court/judicial system, treatment for spanish-speaking clients, child care for clients children and others that you can find listed in the following section.
 These services that the organization provides are also available in a variety of settings - long term addiction treatment facilities, short term treatment centers, outpatient substance abuse counseling, inpatient rehab facilities, inpatient detox facilities and more.